danielmartin0/Cerys-Moon-of-Fulgora/README.md

   - This is for easy gameplay compatibility with existing saves.
 Cerys is a largely self-contained experience.
 - Cerys contains a 2.0 port of GotLag’s [Flare Stack](https://mods.factorio.com/mod/Flare%20Stack) of higher quality than we could find.
 This is planned to be extracted into a separate mod.
 - We didn't originally set out to make a 'planet'.
 This mod grew out of roc experimenting with nuclear plant recycling chains after the release of [Hardcore Fulgora](https://mods.factorio.com/mod/Rocs-Hardcore-Fulgora).
-- WE LOVE YOUR FEEDBACK.
-More you’d like to see?
+- More you’d like to see?
 Something you hate?
 Trying to get a Cerys megabase working?
 Let us know in Discussion or [Discord](https://discord.gg/VuVhYUBbWE).

 ---